Biodiesel: Efficiency and economic arguments

 Transitioning fully to biofuels could require immense tracts of land if traditional food crops are used (although non food crops can be utilized).
 The problem would be especially severe for nations with large economies, since energy consumption scales with economic output.

 For third world countries, biodiesel sources that use marginal land could make more sense; e.g., pongam oiltree nuts grown along roads or jatropha grown along rail lines.

 In tropical regions, such as Malaysia and Indonesia, plants that produce palm oil are being planted at a rapid pace to supply growing biodiesel demand in Europe and other markets.
 Scientists have shown that the removal of rainforest for palm plantations is not ecologically sound since the expansion of oil palm plantations poses a threat to natural rainforest and biodiversity.

 It has been estimated in Germany that palm oil diesel has less than one third of the production costs of rapeseed biodiesel.

-Economic impact

-Multiple economic studies have been performed regarding the economic impact of biodiesel production.
-One study, commissioned by the National Biodiesel Board, reported the production of biodiesel supported more than 64,000 jobs.
+In the US, the production of biodiesel was reported in 2018 to support more than 64,000 jobs.
 The growth in biodiesel also helps significantly increase GDP.
 In 2011, biodiesel created more than $3 billion in GDP.
-Judging by the continued growth in the Renewable Fuel Standard and the extension of the biodiesel tax incentive, the number of jobs can increase to 50,725, $2.7 billion in income, and reaching $5 billion in GDP by 2012 and 2013.